Russia leather: Tanning

 The tanning process was unexceptional amongst other vegetable tanning processes using tree bark.
 It followed the usual steps of long soaking and cleaning in water, liming to remove hair, and then the tanning itself.

 Tanning steeps the leather in a solution of tanbark for around five weeks, with twice daily agitation and weekly replacement of the 'tan', or tanning solution.
 A great quantity of tanbark is required, around 2,880 litres for 150 hides.
 (Note: This is the quantity of bark required to make the tan mixture.
 The liquid volume is considerably more than this.)

-The tanbark used in Russia was the poplar willow Salix arenaria or in Siberia the more readily available bast (dark inner bark, beneath the papery bark) of the birch tree; it was also reported that spruce bark would be equally effective.
+The tanbark used in Russia was sourced from Salix repens.
+However, in Siberia the more readily available bast (dark inner bark, beneath the papery bark) of the birch tree was used; it was also reported that spruce bark would be equally effective.

 Oiling

 The oiling process is what really distinguishes Russia leather from others.
 Birch oil is applied to the flesh side of the leather, soaking through completely and saturating the leather entirely.
 Care is taken that it is only applied to one side of the leather, keeping it away from the grain side to avoid discolouration and poor dyeing later.
 Seal oil is also reported to have been used.

 The production of Russia leather is thus a currying or curing process, more than merely tanning.